Almost Blue: Recording

-The producer also had little faith in the project itself; he and CBS saw the sessions as an "Englishman's indulgence, a cultural holiday in music he didn't really understand".
-He later recalled: "I entered into the thing totally in the dark.
-I really wasn't into him that much.
-I didn't know what I could contribute."
-McFee even remembered an instance where Sherrill pulled him aside and asked him "What the hell does this guy think he wants to make a country record for?"
-The Attractions also disliked Sherrill, although Nieve and Pete Thomas enjoyed country music and the project as a whole, while Bruce Thomas did not.
-One day the band ran through a fast rendition of Hank Williams' "Why Don't You Love Me (Like You Used to Do)?", which Sherrill enjoyed and requested they mirror the take with a second.
-He later declared: "I've heard that song since I was eight weeks old and it's the only time I've ever heard it done that way.
-In fact, it's what I thought he was going to do with all the songs."
+Sherrill had little faith in the project itself; he and CBS saw the sessions as an "Englishman's indulgence ... in music he didn't really understand".
+He later recalled he lacked interest in Costello as an artist and failed to understand what he could contribute.
+McFee remembered an instance where Sherrill pulled him aside and asked him "What the hell does this guy think he wants to make a country record for?"
+The Attractions also disliked Sherrill.
+Nieve and Pete Thomas enjoyed country music and the project as a whole, while Bruce did not.
+One day the band ran through a fast rendition of Hank Williams's "Why Don't You Love Me (Like You Used to Do)?", which Sherrill enjoyed.
+He later said that the way they played the track is what he thought the whole album itself would sound like.

-Despite the fraught atmosphere, Costello stated the sessions progressed quickly and productively.
-The band limited the tracks to only one or two takes before moving on to the next.
-Over 25 songs were recorded during the sessions, although a good portion attempted were never in serious contention for inclusion on the album; many lacked vocals and were not mixed until Costello returned to England and entered a studio with Riley at a later date.
-At one point the band attempted Costello's original "Tears Before Bedtime", which Sherrill found non-country and disapproved of.
-In the final days, Sherrill identified the recordings of Jones' "Good Year for the Roses" (1970) and Don Gibson's "Sweet Dreams" (1955) as potential hits so he added strings by Tommy Millar and backing vocals by Nashville Edition at a later date.
-After mixing, Costello and the Attractions had to dinner with Johnny Cash and his family to celebrate the occasion.
+Despite the fraught atmosphere, Costello stated the sessions progressed quickly and productively, limiting the tracks to one or two takes before moving on to the next.
+According to Costello, over 25 songs were recorded during the sessions, although a good portion attempted were never in serious contention for inclusion on the album, recorded simply as backing tracks and lacking final mixes.
+The band attempted Costello's original "Tears Before Bedtime", a non-country number which Sherrill rejected.
+In the final days, Sherrill identified the recordings of Jones's "Good Year for the Roses" (1970) and Don Gibson's "Sweet Dreams" (1955) as potential hits, adding strings by Tommy Millar and backing vocals by Nashville Edition.
+After mixing, Costello and the Attractions had dinner with Johnny Cash and his family to celebrate the occasion.